bharath12b5/mvn-linux/Building-OCaml.md

 ### Building OCaml

+Below version of OCaml is available in respective distributions at the time of this recipe creation:

+*    Ubuntu 16.04 has `4.02.3`

 [OCaml](http://ocaml.org) is a popular object-oriented functional programming language.
 The OCaml system contains an interpreter as well as a compiler (that compiles OCaml source to machine code).
-The stable release of OCaml 4.03.0 has been built and tested on Linux on z Systems.
+The instructions provided below specify the steps to build OCaml 4.03.0 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._